4th ANNUAL CONFERENCE OF THE

 SIXTH SESSION - Thursday afternoon 14 December 2000

-A WORKSHOP FOR BAHÁ’ÍS: TRANSFORMING OURSELVES AND OUR RELATIONSHIP WITH THE EARTH.
+A WORKSHOP FOR BAHÁ’ÍS: TRANSFORMING OURSELVES AND OUR RELATIONSHIP WITH

 By Lloyd Brown